life-itself/artearthtech.com/content/blog/2018-01-24-ills-of-capitalism-ills-possibility-of-abundance-and-limits-of-land.md

 [^command-and-control]: As an aside we note that capitalism is not without its contractions.
 For example, capitalism is closely associated with markets: capitalism is often short-hand for free-market capitalism.
 But, as Coase so neatly pointed out, even in its most individualistic, market-oriented form, most production under capitalism takes place inside firms or institutions that most closely resemble command-and-control.
 We atomize our production and consumption not to gain freedom but to embed ourselves in hierarchy.
 Jefferson's yeoman farmers are a far cry from the realities of industrial capitalism.

-The challenge for critics has been that though easy to diagnose the ills, it has proved hard indeed to find cures that help rather than harm the patient.
+The challenge for critics has been that whilst it is easy to diagnose the ills, it has proved hard indeed to find cures that help rather than harm the patient.
 The experiments we have witnessed in the last two centuries have not given us great confidence.
 The largest and most aggressive of them, in the form of communist dictatorships, have powerfully demonstrated the appalling costs that can result from sacrificing individual freedom and liberty for an (often sham) communal solidarity and greater good.[^3]

 [^3]: This is not the place to offer an exhaustive analysis of the wrongs or rights of these experiments, or their relation to socialistic approaches to organizing the economy or society.
 However, as one aside, it is arguable that the terrible authoritarian experiences in Russia and China under communisum owed much to their prior authoratarian histories rather than socialism or communism itself.
 Communitarian experiments on Israeli Kibbutzs and a socialised wartime economy in the US and the UK during the second world war did not result in dicatorship or gulags.

 But this does not change the fact that something is wrong.

-In this essay, I want to focus on the "spiritual" problem: the disjunction of capitalism with the human spirit.
+In this essay, I focus on the "spiritual" problem: the disjunction of capitalism with the human spirit.
 I therefore also locate the solution in the same place.
 There are many great socio-spiritual philosophies which we can look to, whether emanating from specific figures such as Buddha, Confucius, Jesus, Mohammed or from entire traditions such as the Pali Canon, the Vedas or the Judao-Christian Testaments.
 Of these all, the teachings of Buddhism, which themselves share much with many other traditions, offer the most powerful insights for our time.

 Why?
 We are (gradually) reaching a point where the essential needs -- food, shelter, healthcare -- are being met.
 Yet, in the most (materially) "developed" societies, wants continue to multiply.
 We seem stuck on a hedonic treadmill, where each need satisfied only breeds another and where despite all our successes we must each still confront the fundamental fact of our ultimate individual death and extinction.